 50 grams of venison – diced

 Stirfry all the ingredients with the oil on a medium heat until the meat is well cooked.
 At the end of cooking you can add soya sauce and salt to taste.
 You can eat this 2 or 3 times a week as required.

 Effects: Balance the five organs; tonify Qi and blood

-i) Due to the characteristics of deer meat, I suggest that those with the following conditions should avoid eating deer meat.
+i) Due to the characteristics of venison, I suggest that those with the following conditions should avoid eating venison.
 Body having a heat conditions such as red eyes, constipation, dark urination, heart burn, ulcer in the mouth, fever, infection in the body.

-ii) If you are unsure whether to eat or avoid deer meat or how much to eat please consult a TCM practitioner.
+ii) If you are unsure whether to eat or avoid venison or how much to eat please consult a TCM practitioner.